borg286/sevtech2/README.md

 ### Combat

-* If playing non-peaceful is too stressful for you, you can switch to peaceful for all but 1 part and still get into Age 1.
-You'll need the shadow gem from Abyssal monsters spawning in an Abyssal biome.
+* If playing non-peaceful is too stressful for you, you can switch to peaceful for all but 2 parts and still get into Age 1.
+You'll need the shadow gem from Abyssal monsters spawning in an Abyssal biome, and also dealing with shoggoths in age 1.

 * If you use shears on a creeper, it stops them from exploding.